3 Fixes to You Are Already Syncing A Personal OneDrive Error

 Step 4: After that, restart OneDrive and follow the on-screen instructions to finish the setup of OneDrive and check if the problem persists.

-Solution 3: Open credentials manager
+Solution 3: Open the credentials manager

-In addition to the above two methods, you can resolve the “ you are already syncing a personal OneDrive on this computer” error problem by opening Credentials Manager.
+In addition to the above two methods, you can resolve the “ you are already syncing a personal OneDrive on this computer” error by opening Credentials Manager.

 Onedrive Credentials Manager

-Step 2: Then, switch to ‘Windows Credentials’ tab.
+Step 2: Then, switch to the ‘Windows Credentials’ tab.
 After that, you can go to OneDrive and check the problem.

 When all the above 3 methods are not helpful to you, you can try to remove personal OneDrive from the work computer to take a shot.
 Firstly, click on the OneDrive icon in your taskbar, then Help & Settings > Settings.
 In the Account tab, hit Unlink this PC.
 And then sign in to it to check the problem.